keep-starknet-strange/cashubrew/README.md

 3. **Prepare the Vault (Database)**

+   - Start the PostgreSQL database using Docker Compose (optional, you can connect to an existing database if you already have one):

+     ```bash
-   - Ensure PostgreSQL is running (Use our magic spell: `docker-compose -f infra/docker-compose.yml up -d`)
+     docker-compose -f infra/docker-compose.yml up -d
+     ```

    - Adjust the incantation in `config/dev.exs` if needed
    - Create and migrate your vault: